TumbleweedJS/TumbleweedJS/README.md

 # Tumbleweed.js

-Tumbleweed.js is a Javascript game framework, using last features from HTML5, destined to make interactive browser-based games. its architecture is divided into modules, so you can easily use only a part of the framework.
+Tumbleweed.js is a Javascript game framework using the lastest HTML5 features, destined to make interactive browser-based games. its architecture is divided into modules, so you can easily use only a part of the framework.